Seed Conservation Partnership between Tanzanian Seed Conservation Organisations and the RBG Kew Millennium Seed Bank Project

-The Project will focus on the ex situ conservation of indigenous plants from the dryland regions of Tanzania; that is, those areas with agro-climatic characteristics of arid and semi-arid lands (ASALs) as identified in Appendix 1 of the National Action Programme to Combat Desertification 1999 (NAPCD).
+This Partnership Project focusses on the ex situ conservation of indigenous plants from the dryland regions of Tanzania.
 These regions amount to about 61% of Tanzania's total land area.

-The Project Partners will target species of high conservation and utilitarian value, specifically species which are endemic, rare, threatened or of known value to local communities.
-The purposes of collection are scientific, not commercial.
+The Project Partners target species of high conservation and utilitarian value, specifically species which are endemic, rare, threatened or of known value to local communities.

 Output 1: Facilitation of the establishment of legal and regulatory frameworks for conservation and sustainable utilisation of plant genetic resources in Tanzania;

 Output 2: Identification of target species for conservation and production of guides for their collection;

 Output 3: Establishment of appropriately documented, long-term collections of seed and associated herbarium specimens for use in scientific research, education and conservation;

 Output 4: Improved capacity of partner institutes to deliver seed conservation of wild plant species;

 Output 5: Research priorities established, research capacity improved, and data and information acquired in order to create a better understanding for conservation and sustainable use of wild seeds.

 The Project will collect 1,400 priority species;